Board of Directors Employees

 Board of Directors

-Mark has more than 30 years of experience in the areas of Family and LGBT law, currently practicing law at Gardner Law Offices.
+Mark has more than 30 years of experience in the areas of Family and LGBTQ+ law, currently practicing law at Fitzpatrick Lentz & Bubba.
 For many years, Mark served as a Board Member and officer of Pride of the Greater Lehigh Valley prior to its merger with Bradbury-Sullivan LGBT Community Center.
 He has also served in leadership roles at the LGBT Business Council of the Greater Lehigh Valley Chamber of Commerce and the Pennsylvania Bar Association's GLBT committee.
 Mark has volunteered at Bradbury-Sullivan LGBT Community Center since the center's inception, in addition to his service on the Board of Directors, he also volunteers in the center's LGBT legal clinic.
 In 2017, Mark was recipient of the center's LGBT Community Leadership Award.

 Margaret spent 20 years working in marketing and communications in various industries.
 She has a deep knowledge and commitment to the Lehigh Valley community and serves on various non-profit boards and committees.
 She is primarily driven and ambitious in pursuing a community that works together to lift those less fortunate and equalize the playing field for the marginalized and underrepresented, especially the LGBTQ+ community.
 In her current role at People First, she is responsible for developing partnership opportunities, proactively handling relationships, supporting financial education initiatives, and managing community outreach and public relations.